mash2k3/qingping_cgs1/README.md

    - Battery level
    - Device status (online/offline)
    - Firmware version
-   - Device type
+   - Report type (12 = realtime / 17 = historic)
    - MAC address

 4. **TVOC Sensor**: The sensor can be set to 3 different measurement units, by default it is ppb.
+The component converts from ppb to get ppm and mg/m³.
+   - ppm = ppb/1000
-The component converts from ppb to get ppm and mg/m³. (ppm = ppb/1000) / (mg/m³ = ppb/1000 * 0.0409 * 111.1 [concentration (ppm) x 0.0409 x molecular weight])
+   - mg/m³ = ppb/1000 * 0.0409 * 111.1 (concentration (ppm) x 0.0409 x molecular weight)

 5. **Data Updates**: The component subscribes to MQTT messages from the device.
 When new data is received, it updates the relevant sensors in Home Assistant.

 6. **Offset Adjustments**: The integration allows you to set offset values for temperature and humidity readings.
 These offsets are applied to the raw sensor data before it's displayed in Home Assistant.

 7. **Update Interval**: You can configure how often the device should report new data.
 This is done through a number entity that allows you to set the update interval in seconds.

 8. **Configuration Publishing**: The integration periodically publishes configuration messages to the device via MQTT.
-This ensures that the device maintains the correct reporting interval and other settings.
+This ensures that the device maintains the correct reporting interval, realtime reporting and other settings.

 9. **Status Monitoring**: The integration tracks the device's online/offline status based on the timestamp of the last received message.
 If no message is received for 5 minutes, the device is considered offline.